-The kickstand is hardly visible (it definitely took me some time to find out where it is without having to look at the manual), making the scooter looks minimalist when you ride it.
+The kickstand is hardly visible (it definitely took me some time to find out where it is without having to look at the manual), making the escooter look minimalist when you ride it.
 I’m not exactly a fan of the tiny kickstand as it’s not as sturdy as the usual, bigger ones.

 Unlike the other escooters I’ve tried, you trigger the primary, electronic brake by pushing down the brake level with your left thumb.
-It takes some time to get used (normally you’ll have a brake lever) to and also, you can press the rear fender step brake with your foot as needed (which is an awkward move and takes even more time to get used to).
-I do find that I’ve never needed to use the rear fender step brake during my ride tests though, so that’s good.
-The primary brake already gives enough braking power.
+It takes some time to get used to (normally you’d have a brake lever).
+Alternatively, you can step on the rear fender step brake with your foot as needed (which is an awkward move and takes even more time to get used to).
+Thankfully, I find that I’ve never needed to use that rear fender step brake during my ride tests as the primary brake already gives enough braking power.

-The Segway-Ninebot F40A is large but it offers a smoother ride.
+The Segway-Ninebot F40A is a larger escooter but it offers a smoother ride.
 With the Unagi E350, you’ll definitely feel every bump as you ride across bumpy roads and paths.
-Compared to the others I’ve tried, it definitely has the roughest ride.
-While the escooter itself can go off-road and you’ll be fine, it’s definitely designed more for urban travellers.
+Compared to the other escooters I’ve tried, the Unagi E350 definitely has the roughest ride.
+While the escooter itself can go off-road just fine, t’s definitely designed for urban travellers.

 It’s a good escooter if you are the type who wants to get from/to your office/home from the train station (and then carry it inside the train or bus), grab a bit of bite to eat at the nearest cafe, moving from one class to another at the campus, or just need to travel a shorter distance on city roads and paths.